posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Validate your changes

 To test the changes you launch a development version of VS Code on the workspace vscode, which you are currently editing.
-Use the `Launch Extension` launch option.
+Use the `Extension` launch option.

 ### Debugging Unit Tests